andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

   preview_only: false
 ---

-An office mate asked me about a Stata problem, he had been struggling with: how to load around 200 individual csv-files (comma separated files) into Stata?
+An office mate asked me about a Stata problem, he had been struggling with: How to load around 200 individual csv-files (comma separated files) into Stata?

+{{% toc %}}

 ### The Problem
 There were approx. 100 patients and each patient had 2 csv-files.
 He _could_ of course manually copy/paste the contents from file into a single excel file and then load the combined file into Stata.
-It is completely doable with 100 patients x 2 files, but it's repetitive and boring.
-And also there is the risk that he miss a file or copy the same file twice.
-And what if it was 1000 or 10000 files?
+While it is completely possible to do, it is also repetitive, boring and there is a risk of manual errors.

 No thanks.
 Plenty of monkey work in a PhD already.